 What else did you do for fun in Cooladdi?

 Go fishing, horse riding, camping.
 We had little camp ovens out the back and we'd make a little fire and that and do a camp oven.
-We had property neighbors that lived around one kilometers away that we'd see sometimes.
+We had property neighbours that lived around one kilometers away that we'd see sometimes.

 When you're a teenager you want to do things like date, hang out with friends, party.
 Was it possible to do that when you were living in Cooladdi?